dipandhali2021/pathos/README.md

 - **Detailed Work Reports**: Comprehensive documentation of your coding activities
 - **AI-Powered Insights**: Intelligent analysis of your development patterns

+### User Friendly Folder Structure
+- Proper way of storing the project specific commits
+- caching of project files in each folder with proper encryption for future tracking
+- proper readme generation

 ### Real-Time Monitoring
 - **File Creation Tracking**
 - **Modification Detection**